-INTRODUCTION: There have been widespread strikes and violence in Italy over the Government's plans to adopt anti-inflation policies.
+Background: INTRODUCTION: There have been widespread strikes and violence in Italy over the Government's plans to adopt anti-inflation policies.
 The protest, mainly over financial policies, comes amid recent general unrest by students and trade unionists over unemployment and extreme left-wing agitation.

 SYNOPSIS: In the latest development, more than 10 million Italians have stopped work over proposals to cut inflation by more than half.
 The government aims to do this by restricting wage rises.
 Its policy is being forced by the International Monetary Fund, which is insisting that inflation be kept down to 10 per cent before a 530 million (US) dollar requested loan is granted.